onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-22367
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** support detection of malformed packets due to software misconfiguration or software vulnerability.
+    The VNF **MUST** support detection of malformed packets due to software misconfiguration or software vulnerability, and generate an error to the syslog console facility.

 .. req::
     :id: R-73223